conormdowney/pockethealth/README.md

 Clone the project and run main.go <br>
-The server will start up and listen on localhost:3000
+The server will start up and listen on localhost:3000 Add the files to the body with the key "files"

 # What to expect